 Despite staff not wanting to get out and lock it, a gate and padlock remained the only way of securing these exits until 1977, when Keele trialled a rising bollard system.
 Being close to the University, Keele was a popular shortcut for students.
 The rising gate was too expensive to roll out immediately, and frequently attracted vandalism.

 With the creation of lodges, the Department for Transport reluctantly accepted the idea that lodge traffic can turn around using the rear access.
+They preferred this to traffic making lengthy detours.
 By 2008 this was stopped for all new lodges, and it is starting to be phased out nationwide.

 Services with Rear Accesses